AKA: amyl, butyl, isobutyl nitrite, aromas, liquid incense, room deodoriser

 Highs and lows of poppers

 Seconds after breathing in the fumes, poppers cause a rush of blood to your head, your heart starts beating faster and your muscles relax (including the sphincter muscle in your arsehole).

 For a few minutes you’ll feel excited and light-headed.

 Poppers can be used on the dancefloor too, to boost the effects of music and lights.

 Headaches are the main side effect of the drug.

 Poppers spilt on the skin cause burns which go in a few days.
 Wash spilt poppers off with water straight away, but get medical help if it gets in your eyes.

 In some people, poppers cause dizziness or fainting.

-Some people have reported vision problems with the new formula poppers sold after 2007, but according to them, sight returns to normal if use of the drug stops.
+Some people have reported vision problems with the new formula poppers sold after 2007, with reports of long-lasting damage to the retina.